Written by Stephen Day

 Combi systems are also easier to service or for boiler replacement due to their popularity, meaning greater availability.

-If you need a new combi boiler, check out our definitive 2022 combi guide!
+If you need a new combi boiler, check out our definitive best combi boilers guide!

 While both fuel types offer benefits for heating a home, there are contributing factors to consider.
 Electric boilers do provide a viable and efficient option, however despite low initial unit cost, may prove expensive to run long term and would not prove completely efficient in certain property types; this can include larger properties or homes with an instant, high hot water demand.